pbek/QOwnNotes/webpage/src/es/getting-started/overview.md

 - Compatibilidad con [**revisores ortográficos**](../editor/spellchecking.md)
 - **Modo portátil** para llevarse consigo QOwnNotes en memorias USB
 - **Scripting support** and an online [**script repository**](https://github.com/qownnotes/scripts) where you can install scripts inside the application
+- Implementation of the **[OpenAI completion API](https://www.qownnotes.org/blog/2024-05-17-AI-support-was-added-to-QOwnNotes.html)** to be used in scripts
 - **Modo Vim**
 - **[Web application](web-app.md)** to **insert photos from your mobile phone** into the current note in QOwnNotes on your desktop